Companion Dashboard Tax Burden & State Budget β†’ The people leaving MA earn 29% more than those arriving β€” see the fiscal impact

 Methuen: 23% foreign-born, fastest-growing immigrant pop in Essex County

 Geographic pattern: 60-mile radius of Beacon Hill.
-Inner-ring cities bear disproportionate burden while wealthier suburbs remain largely unaffected.
+Inner-ring cities bear disproportionate burden while wealthier suburbs remain largely unaffected β€” and those suburbs are where most departing high-earners live.

 Fastest-Growing (2011–2021)